 However, it can be transported in dirty hen carriers, clothing and boots, wild birds, and darkling beetles in the henhouse.

-It can survive for up to 65 weeks in ambient temperature in coops and for years in soil.
+It can survive for up to 65 weeks in ambient temperature in coops and for years in the soil.

 So the virus will spread quicker among hens in tight living conditions- make sure your hens have enough room!